 Peruvian archaeological sites have more to fear besides looters.
 In 2013, real estate developers tore down a pyramid known as El Paraíso, thought to be around 4,000 years old.
 August 2014 saw the similar destruction of a pyramid called El Bosque in the La República region of Peru.
 According to the Cultural Ministry in Peru, these developers made tenuous claims to the land in order to profit from Peru’s increased demand for affordable housing.

 Peru is home to some of the oldest cities in the world.
-This list will give you a better idea of the huge variety of peoples that have called Peru home.
+This list will give you a better idea of the huge variety of peoples who have called Peru home over the eras.

 Sechín Bajo 3500 B.C.

 Begin your exploration of Peruvian archaeology at the beginning.
 In 2008, archaeologists uncovered this 5,500-year-old city.
 This site is one of the world’s first known cities, marking an important milestone in human civilization.